-The Yurok Tribe Wildlife Program (YTWP) was established in 2008 with the primary objective of determining if Yurok Ancestral Territory and surrounding lands provided suitable habitat for a reintroduced population of the endangered California condor.
-The program has broadened and now includes many other projects related to wildlife conservation, Endangered Species Act compliance, ecosystem management, hunter education, and community outreach.
-YTWP continues to evolve and expand, as it incorporates new and exciting conservation endeavors in response to increased capacity, advances in technology and analytics, and additional needs of the Tribe and Tribal lands.
+Created in 2008, the Yurok Tribe Wildlife Program was established with the principal objective of determining if Yurok Ancestral Territory and surrounding lands provided suitable habitat for a reintroduced population of California condors.
+Now a Department within the Yurok Tribe Natural Resources Division, YTWD has grown dramatically and broadened in scope to include many other projects related to wildlife conservation and management, habitat restoration, ecosystem stewardship, Endangered Species Act and National Environmental Policy Act compliance, hunter education, and community outreach.
+YTWD continues to evolve and expand as it incorporates new and exciting conservation endeavors in response to increased capacity, advances in technology and analytics, and additional needs of the Tribe and Tribal lands.

 Contribute to California Condor Recovery